adiron/tzruler/README.md

 ## Credits

-I (Adi Ron) made this.
+[Adi Ron](https://adiron.me) made this.
 Shoutout to my wife and dog.